|

 When you register your developer account, accept the User Agreement and provide a valid email address.
 You’ll receive credentials that you can use to register your applications.
 If you have questions, reach out to VeradigmConnect@veradigm.com.

-The Veradigm and Altera FHIR API is limited to read-only access and not write-backs.
-For application developers seeking deeper integration with Veradigm and Altera EHRs, Veradigm Connect offers the bidirectional Unity API, enabling both reads and writes.
+The Veradigm FHIR API is limited to read-only access.
+For application developers seeking deeper integration with Veradigm EHR, Veradigm Connect offers the bidirectional Unity API, enabling both reads and writes.
 To integrate with Veradigm Practice Management, developers must utilize Unity to read or write patient demographic, appointment, or financial data.

-Single Sign-On (SSO) for FHIR R4 is not yet supported within Sunrise and Paragon EHRs.
-Veradigm EHR version 24.5 or later supports SSO.
-For app launch capabilities, developers are advised to leverage Unity for earlier versions of Veradigm EHR and Sunrise.
+Veradigm EHR version 24.5 or later supports Single Sign-On (SSO).
+For app launch capabilities, developers are advised to leverage Unity for earlier versions of Veradigm EHR.

 For more information, contact VeradigmConnect@veradigm.com.

-Sign up at https://developer.veradigm.com/ to get access to Veradigm and Altera FHIR-enabled APIs and start testing in our sandboxes.
+Sign up at https://developer.veradigm.com/ to get access to Veradigm FHIR-enabled APIs and start testing in our sandboxes.

 Register your FHIR application to connect to clients and begin testing.